Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Medical Imaging - A short Introduction/Readme.md

             - low x-ray absorption: low image intensity ie black

             - Careful with the interpretation of the images, they can be inverted.

+    - Measuring Distances

+        - Radiologists diagnoses diseases by measuring distances between anatomical structures.

+        - Distances are measured as the number of pixels on the detector.

+        - Can be translated to approximate physical distances(e.g. in cm) through calibration.